fabriguespe/frame-subscribe-button/README.md

 ngrok http 3000
 ```

+#### Libraries & APIs

+This project uses several libraries that are specified in the `package.json` file.
+Here's a brief description of each:

+- `@xmtp/xmtp-js`: This is the XMTP SDK, used for interacting with the XMTP network.
+- `Neynar API`: Uses for getting the users data associadted with a Farcaster Id.
+- `@coinbase/onchainkit`: This library is used for interacting with the OnChainKit API.
+- `ethers`: This is a library for interacting with the Ethereum blockchain.
+- `xmtp-js-server`: This is a previous version of the XMTP JS SDK that is compatible with server-side operations.

 </details>

 ### Step 1: Create a Frame

-A frame is a container for your XMTP application.
-It's defined in the app/page.tsx file.
+A frame is a container for your XMTP application, utilizing the `@coinbase/onchainkit` for metadata handling.
+For more information on OnChainKit, visit [Coinbase OnChainKit Documentation](https://github.com/coinbase/onchainkit).
+It's defined in the `app/page.tsx` file.
 Here's how to create it:

 ```jsx
 import { getFrameMetadata } from '@coinbase/onchainkit';